Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 • Apartment owners collectively own and manage them through the association.

-• Declared stilt parking as part of common areas and not for builder's sale.
+• Declared stilt parking as part of the common areas and not for the builder's sale.

 Together, these rules ensure that parking space is a facility attached to your apartment ownership, not a separate commodity.